Home > Guides > Best clean guitar amps

 Supro 1968RK

 This reasonably sized combo amp from the kings at Supro features Celestion speakers.
 It can also power external cabinets.
-There’s no effects loop, but it still sounds great with pedals.
+There’s no effects loop, but it has awesome cleans and sounds great with pedals.

 Pros